joelsoncastro/shared_repo/DreamStore/README.md

 - Inspect (for mobile view)

 ⚠️</br>
--This version contains only the Frontend with mobile support. </br>
+- This version contains only the Frontend with mobile support. </br>
 - When viewed on mobile (ios browsers) we experience the [white space issue]()

 <b>How it works:</b>